Cost Of Having A Baby In The Philippines

 A baby costs more than just food and clothing.
 According to the research by Picodi, here’s what a parent would generally spend on their baby during their very first year.

-Basic expenses for one whole year generally cost at least ₱108,000, and these are the bare minimum expenses without having to cut back on providing what the baby needs.
+Basic expenses for one whole year generally cost at least ₱110,000, and these are the bare minimum expenses without having to cut back on providing what the baby needs.

-Maternity clothes and others | ₱7,000 |
+Maternity clothes and others₱7,000

-Maternity clothes and others | ₱10,400 |
+Maternity clothes and others₱10,400

 Expanded expenses can go from ₱157,600 and up.
 These include choosing the more expensive options but not the overly luxurious choices like better quality clothes, car seats, a more expensive variety of formula milk for mothers who can’t lactate.

 When making a budget, it is important to give a little room for adjustments.
 Preparing for the worst (financially) is better than just getting by.
-Making room for extended expenses in your budget is only practical because there will always be expenses that we don’t plan for.

 These estimates are only for the first year of the baby.
 As they get older, naturally, their needs will grow as well.
 Babies will get taller, grow a larger appetite, need more toys, and etc.